ijt/php-docs-samples/appengine/standard/wordpress/README.md

 # Setting Up WordPress on the php72 Runtime on App Engine Standard

-This script creates a WordPress project for the
-[App Engine standard environment][appengine-standard].

-## Set up

 1. Open a terminal with [bash][bash] if your system has one.
 If not, open the [GCP Cloud Shell][cloudshell].
 2. [Install gcloud][install-gcloud] if it isn't already installed.
 3. Choose an existing GCP project (whose id is called `$proj` below) or [create a new project][create-project].